avive/karmacoin-docs/versioned_docs/version-0.1.0/code/repos.md

 ## App
 The Karma Coin Android, iOS and Web app.
-The App is written in Dart and uses the Flutter framework. https://github.com/karma-coin/karmacoin-app
+The App is written in Dart and uses the Flutter framework.

+https://github.com/karma-coin/karmacoin-app

 ## Server
-A Rust implementation of the Karma Coin Blockchain, blockchain aip, and the Verifier api.
+A Rust implementation of the Karma Coin Blockchain, blockchain api, and the Verifier api.
+The APIs are specified in the proto3 language here: [APIs Specs](https://github.com/karma-coin/karmacoin-server/tree/main/crates/base/proto/karma_coin/core_types)

 https://github.com/karma-coin/karmacoin-server